-Feeling III - (Stomach ache, cramping, nausea, vomiting, diarrhea, fever, headache, etc.).
+Feeling ILL - (Stomachache, cramping, nausea, vomiting, diarrhea, fever, headache, etc.).
 Your child should remain at home until he/she has had none of the above noted symptoms for a full 24 hours.

 Parents are asked to follow healthy classroom guidelines for the safety and well-being of all the children in the building.
+Please review current COVID protocols at www.summithill.org for further information.